Is there a template for the scholarship applications?

 Are there any topic areas applicants should avoid?

 The Foundation’s mission is to advance public health and improve patient outcomes, therefore, the Foundation is not seeking applications that advance business interests.
 This means projects focused on profitability or efficiencies for community pharmacists or pharmacies will not be considered.
-The Foundation also will not consider projects that fail to involve substantial student engagement.
+The Foundation will not consider projects that advance the profitability of the industry or advance the profession, nor the advancing of the role of pharmacy.
+However, we are interested in how pharmacy-led interventions may improve patient health.

 Is there a budget template?